briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 General when commencing the action.
 (ORC 2915.12)

-## 517.14   Instant bingo conduct by a veteran’s or fraternal organization
+## 517.14   Instant bingo conduct by a veteran's or fraternal organization

-1. _(a)_ A veteran’s organization, a fraternal organization, or a sporting organization authorized to conduct a bingo session pursuant to Ohio R.C.
+1. _(a)_ A veteran's organization, a fraternal organization, or a sporting organization authorized to conduct a bingo session pursuant to Ohio R.C.
 2915.01 to 2915.12 may conduct instant bingo other than at a bingo session if all of the following apply:

-    1. _(1)_ The veteran’s organization, fraternal organization or sporting organization limits the sale of instant bingo to twelve hours during any day, provided that the sale does not begin earlier than ten a.m. and ends not later than two a.m.
+    1. _(1)_ The veteran's organization, fraternal organization or sporting organization limits the sale of instant bingo to twelve hours during any day, provided that the sale does not begin earlier than ten a.m. and ends not later than two a.m.

-    2. _(2)_ The veteran’s organization, fraternal organization or a sporting organization limits the sale of instant bingo to its own premises and to its own members and invited guests.
+    2. _(2)_ The veteran's organization, fraternal organization or a sporting organization limits the sale of instant bingo to its own premises and to its own members and invited guests.

-    3. _(3)_ The veteran’s organization, fraternal organization, or sporting organization is raising money for an organization that is described in subsection 509(a)(1), 509(a)(2), or 509(a)(3) of the Internal Revenue Code and is either a governmental unit or an organization that maintains its
+    3. _(3)_ The veteran's organization, fraternal organization, or sporting organization is raising money for an organization that is described in subsection 509(a)(1), 509(a)(2), or 509(a)(3) of the Internal Revenue Code and is either a governmental unit or an organization that maintains its